Trilarion/opensourcegames/entries/drl.md

 - Code language: Lua, Pascal
 - Code license: GPL-2.0

+Fast and furious coffee-break Roguelike game that is heavily inspired by Doom.
 Also known as DoomRL, short for Doom, the Roguelike.

 ## Building